popany/notes/linux/programming/elf/elf.md

   `objdump -tC <file>`

+  - `-t, --syms`

-  - `-t, --syms               Display the contents of the symbol table(s)`
+    Display the contents of the symbol table(s)

+  - `-T, --dynamic-syms`

-  - `-T, --dynamic-syms       Display the contents of the dynamic symbol table`
+    Display the contents of the dynamic symbol table

 - `readelf -Ws <file>`

+  - `-W --wide`

-  - `-W --wide              Allow output width to exceed 80 characters`
+    Allow output width to exceed 80 characters

+  - `-s --syms`

-  - `-s --syms              Display the symbol table`
+    Display the symbol table

+- `readelf -Ws --dyn-syms <file>`

+  - `--dyn-syms`

+    Displays the entries in dynamic symbol table section of the file, if it has one.
+The output format is the same as the format used by the `--syms` option

 ## strip symbols